Drop Servicing: How To Make Money With Service Arbitrage

 A customer database contains meaningful information about all your customers: purchasing details, name, email, lead source, demographics, and more.
 You collect the data about your customers and use a CRM (customer relationship management system) like Keap CRM to analyze the data and attract more customers.

-You can also use other tools to keep them engage with your content.
+You can also use other tools to keep them engaged with your content.
 For example, setting an automated email sequence with GetResponse increases your chance of getting return customers.

 Drop Servicing Examples